cncordance/AGsPersonalBlog/README.md

 6. Publish the new version of the blog on Firebase

 Elements of the code:
 This is a semi-static webpage made with the listed frameworks for lightweight, fast, and simple pages.
+T

+Skeleton:
+App is instanciated in .../src/pages/_app.ts.
+This is also where we import the app styling css components.
+Pagination happens in .../src/pages/[page].tsx AND .../src/pages/pagination/...
+There is no index.html, only a index.tsx
+Markdown is taken from the Content pages and transformed to HTML.
+Full Layout is configured in .../src/templates/Main.tsx (Nav is globally declared in ...nagivation/Navbar.tsx)

+Getters
+- GetPosts: ../src/utils/Content.ts (ordered date desc)

+Static
+- About is a static page that can be found .../src/pages/about.tsx

 Next.js: